 But with organizations increasingly leaving no business intelligence-related stone unturned, we’re likely to see more emphasis placed on this as-of-yet relatively untapped resource, including the digitization of analog records and items (think everything from dusty old files to fossils sitting on museum shelves) and their integration into the data warehouse.

 - Cold storage and cloud cost optimization.
-Migrating your data warehouse to the cloud is almost always less expensive than an on-premise build, but that doesn’t mean cloud systems can’t be cost optimized even further.
-It’s because of this that 2019 will see more organizations turning to cold data storage solutions such as Azure Cool Blob and Google’s Nearline and Coldline.
+Migrating your data warehouse to the cloud is almost always less expensive than an on-premise build, but that doesn’t mean cloud systems can’t be cost-optimized even further.
+And because of this, in 2019 more organizations have been turning to cold data storage solutions such as Azure Cool Blob and Google’s Nearline and Coldline.
 And with good reason: Parking older and unused data in cold storage can save organizations as much as 50 percent on storage costs, thus freeing up cash to invest in data activities that can generate ROI instead of being a money drain.

 - Edge computing and analytics.
 Edge computing takes advantage of proximity by processing information as physically close to sensors and endpoints as possible, thus reducing latency and traffic in the network.
-Gartner predicts the evolution of edge computing and cloud computing as becoming complimentary models in 2019, with cloud services expanding to not just live in centralized servers, but also in distributed on-premise servers and even on the edge devices themselves.
-This should not only decrease latency, but also costs for organizations processing real-time data.
+Gartner predicted that edge computing and cloud computing would become complementary models in 2019, with cloud services expanding to live not only in centralized servers, but also in distributed on-premise servers and even on the edge devices themselves.
+This will continue to decrease latency and costs for organizations processing real-time data through 2020.

 Some say that edge computing and analytics can also help increase security due to its decentralized approach, which localizes processing and reduces the need to send data over networks or to other processors.
 Others, however, note that the increased number of access points for hackers that these devices represent – not to mention that most edge devices lack IT security protocols – leaves organizations even more open to hacks.
 Either way, the explosion in edge computing and analytics means an even greater need for a flexible data warehouse that can integrate all your data types when it’s time to run analytics.

 - Data storytelling and visualization.
-Another trend that’s well-established, data storytelling and visualization will take the next step in 2019 as more organizations move their traditional and often siloed data warehouses to the cloud.
+Data storytelling and visualization continues to become more established in 2019 as more organizations move their traditional and often siloed data warehouses to the cloud.
 An increase in the use of cloud-based data integration tools and platforms means a more unified approach to data, in turn meaning more and more employees will have the ability to tell relevant, accurate stories with data using an organization’s single version of the truth.

 And as organizations use even better and improved integration tools to solve their data silo problems, data storytelling will become more trusted by the C-suite as insights gleaned across the organization become more relevant to business outcomes.

 - DataOps.
-The concept of DataOps really started to emerge this year, and will grow significantly in importance in 2019 as data pipelines become more complex and require even more integration and governance tools.
+The concept of DataOps really started to emerge this year, and continued to grow in importance in 2019 as data pipelines became more complex and required even more integration and governance tools.
 DataOps applies Agile and DevOps methods to the entire data analytics lifecycle, from collection to preparation to analysis, employing automated testing and delivery for better data quality and analytics.
-DataOps promotes collaboration, quality, and continuous improvement, and uses statistical process control to monitor the data pipeline to ensure constant, consistent quality.
+DataOps promotes collaboration, quality and continuous improvement, and uses statistical process control to monitor the data pipeline to ensure constant, consistent quality.